bonigarcia/webdrivermanager-log-gathering/README.md

 # WebDriverManager Log Gathering [![][Logo]][GitHub Repository]

-This repository contains a [JUnit 5] test using [Selenium WebDriver], [WebDriverManager] and [BrowserWatcher] that gathers the browser console logs of the [50 top websites].
+This repository contains a [JUnit 5] test using [Selenium WebDriver], [WebDriverManager] and [BrowserWatcher] that gathers the browser console logs of the popular websites.

 ## Content

-The main assets of this repository are the following:
+The main assets contained in this repository are the following:

 - [PublicWebsitesTest.java](https://github.com/bonigarcia/webdrivermanager-log-gathering/blob/main/src/test/java/io/github/bonigarcia/wdm/test/PublicWebsitesTest.java): Automated test
 - [websites.txt](https://github.com/bonigarcia/webdrivermanager-log-gathering/blob/main/src/test/resources/websites.txt): Text file containing the target websites (top-50 according to Alexa Top Sites in April 2022).
 - [scripts](https://github.com/bonigarcia/webdrivermanager-log-gathering/tree/main/scripts): Folder containing the script used to open the target websites on Chrome, Edge, or Firefox (used for manual log inspection).
+- [results](https://github.com/bonigarcia/webdrivermanager-log-gathering/tree/main/results): Folder containing the result for the log gathering experiment (both manually and automated) carried out on May 3, 2022.

 ## About